ManuKpL/workspace/libs/storobs/README.md

 ### Debug mode

-A debug option can be passe to the store upon init to log each emitted action and state change (`console.debug()` might require verbose logging in a browser).
+A debug option can be passed to the store upon init to log each emitted action and state change (`console.debug()` might require verbose logging in a browser).

 ```TS
 import { Store } from '@manukpl/storobs';